axelvaldez/radical-companies/_posts/2024/2024-05-06-co-ownership.markdown

   </ul>

 <h1>Ho-Hum?</h1>
- <p>Let&rsquo;s start with the last concern: It is going to be chaos or very ho-hum.
+ <p>Let&rsquo;s start with the last concern: It is going to be chaos or ho-hum.
 That could be true if you assume that people cannot or will not <em>learn</em>, but that is wrong.</p>
  <p>But people learn.
 Within the Fiat system we learn to do what the boss says.
 But that is not <em>&rdquo;human nature&rdquo;</em> or any such, it is simply what we have been taught to do and expect by the people we trust.</p>
  <p>The Fiat system is in our heads and we simply pass on.
 We pride ourselves to be individuals, to beat the other guy, and enjoy a crushing win.
 Those are all part of the Fiat system.</p>
  <p>The Radical system offers alternatives,</p>